floresam/node-red-workshop/lab3.md

 ![SenseHAT output node](./images/pi-node-palette.png)
 7. Insert an inject node.
 ![Inject node](./images/inject-node-palette.png)
-8. Set the inject node’s payload to the string “*,*,red”
+8. Double click on the inject node and set the inject node’s payload to the string “*,*,red” then click the Done button.
 ![Inject node config](./images/inject-node-config.png)
 9. Wire the inject node’s output port to the Sense HAT output nodes input port.
 ![Inject wired to SenseHAT](./images/red-wire-pi.png)